 Cardigan lies at the first, strategic bridging point across the river Teifi, hidden from the sea by a bend in the river.
-Other advantages which encouraged the growth of the town were access to the woods and rich agricultural land of its hinterland, gave it advantages in its early medieval days that are being reinvented and reinvigorated today, just as the Lonely Planet guidebook suggests:
+Other advantages which encouraged the growth of the town were access to the woods and the rich agricultural land of its hinterland.
+The traditional crafts and entrepreneurial skills of yore are being reinvented and reinvigorated today, just as the Lonely Planet guidebook suggests:

 "Cardigan has the feel of a town waking from its slumber.
 An important entrepôt and herring fishery in Elizabethan times, it declined with the coming of the railway and the silting up of the River Teifi in the 19th century.
 Now its surrounding natural beauty, hip craft shops, home-grown fashion labels, gourmet food stores and homely B&Bs are bringing it back to life.
 Its alternative arts scene is growing and the jumble of historical architecture that lines its streets and lanes has been given a new lease of life.
 Most importantly, Cardigan Castle has been restored and now serves as a hub of Welsh language, culture and performance."

 The first castle was built in the vicinity by the Normans in 1093.
 Over the next 150 years many battles were fought and control of Cardigan changed hands no less than 16 times.
 In 1171, Lord Rhys ap Guffydd built a stone castle, using the latest techniques.
 Its fortified walls are what we see today on the banks of the Teifi, overlooking the ancient bridge that was fought over and captured many times by Welsh Princes, Norman knights and English kings.

-To celebrate the completion of the castle, the Lord Rhys hosted a festival of music and poetry - the first recorded Eisteddfod at the castle - the uniquely Welsh competitive arts festival, and a tradition which still thrives locally and where Welsh people migrated to around the world.
+To celebrate the completion of the castle, the Lord Rhys hosted a festival of music and poetry - the first recorded Eisteddfod.
+This competitive arts festival is a uniquely Welsh tradition which still thrives locally and can be found wherever Welsh people have migrated to around the world.

 Cardigan - a historic market town and port